01-edu/public/subjects/DPxAI/objects-around/README.md

 #### Task 1:

-Let's declare a variable `robot` which has an object as its value with 3 properties:
+Let's declare a variable `MyRobot` which has an object as its value with 3 properties:

 1. A `name` property of the robot's name as a String
 2. An `age` property of the robot's age as a Number